PlasmaPy/PlasmaPy/docs/development/code_guide.rst

      >>> 5 * u.m / u.s
      <Quantity 5. m / s>

-  Non-standard unit conversions can be made using equivalencies_.
+  Using |astropy.units| improves compatibility with Python packages in adjacent fields such as astronomy and heliophysics.

-* Use SI units within PlasmaPy, except when there is a strong reason to use CGS or other units.
+* Use SI units within PlasmaPy, unless there is a strong justification to do otherwise.
+Example notebooks may use other unit systems.

-  * Example notebooks should occasionally use non-SI units.

 * Use |Unit| annotations with the |validate_quantities| decorator to validate |Quantity| arguments and return values.